Our Values

 Work ethic and honesty

-I expect students to take their education and research VERY seriously.
-While some students are natural self-starters, I believe everyone can excel if they put sustained effort toward their academic and research goals.
-I understand that students may face difficulties in their path and am always willing to listen and work together to find solutions.
-However, I do not tolerate any form of dishonesty or lack of work ethic in my students (e.g., lying or omitting truth about academic and research progress).
+I expect group members to take their education and research VERY seriously.
+While some people are natural self-starters, everyone can excel if they put sustained effort toward their goals.
+I understand that difficulties are part of academic growth and research progress, and I am always willing to work with my mentees to find solutions.
+However, I do not tolerate any form of dishonesty or lack of work ethic in my students (e.g., lying or omitting the truth about academic performance or research progress).

 Work hours and locations

-I believe that when students are not serious about their education and research, requiring them to spend specific hours in the laboratory will not improve the situation.
+When one does not take their education and research seriously, requiring them to spend specific hours in the lab will not help.
 Therefore, I don't enforce work hours or locations in my group.
-However, I expect students to make the most out of the flexibility that I grant them by being self-motivated, responsible, and professional in their commitments.
+However, I expect students to make the most out of the flexibility I grant them by being self-motivated, responsible, professional, and respectful of the time I dedicate to mentoring.
 I expect students to attend planned meetings, giving enough notice if we need to reschedule.
 I also expect students to respond to non-urgent requests within a business day.
-If we are approaching a hard deadline or I have an urgent request, I expect a faster response, but we will have an upfront communication about these occasions.
+I expect faster responses if we are approaching a deadline, but we will have upfront communication about these occasions.

 Group meetings

 We hold weekly group meetings to discuss research updates and other topics.
-Graduate students should plan to regularly attend these meetings.
+Graduate students are expected to attend regularly.

 Individual meetings